garthlei/tango_helper/README.md

 This app is still in the alpha stage, and we do not provide pre-compiled binaries.
 You can visit the [Flutter website](https://flutter.dev) and read the instructions on how to build the app.

-A Japanese font (Noto Serif JP) is specified in `pubspec.yaml`, but not included in this repository, as the font files can make the repo too large.
+Considering the repo size and potential copyright issues, we do not provide font files in the repository.
+A Japanese font (Noto Serif JP) is specified in `pubspec.yaml`.
 You can download the files on [Google Fonts](https://fonts.google.com) and copy them into `fonts/` directory if you would like to used the font.
 Otherwise, you could modify `pubspec.yaml` or other source files to use other fonts.
+A Chinese font should also be specified in `pubspec.yaml`, with the name *ChineseFont*.
+You can copy your favorite Chinese font into `fonts/`, and specify it as *ChineseFont* in `pubspec.yaml`.
+This font is used in word explanations.

 ## Screenshots